tritonas00/system-tar-and-restore/README.md

 ###NOTES###

 - With GNU Tar 1.27+ you can add *--xattrs --acls* (and *--selinux* if available) in backup and restore additional tar options.
+In case of Fedora, those options are added automatically.

 - In case of Gentoo package genkernel is required to build initramfs.
 If you dont want to use initramfs image you can use -D in both scripts to disable genkernel check and initramfs building.